grrr-amsterdam/s3-image-scaler/README.md

 The following environment variables are mandatory:

+- `AWS_REGION`: the region to deploy the Lambda function to.
+Required when deploying using Serverless.
 - `BUCKET`: the bucket in which your images are stored.
 - `DEPLOYMENT_BUCKET`: the bucket to hold your Serverless deploys.
 Required when deploying using Serverless.
-- `AWS_REGION`: the region to deploy the Lambda function to.
-Required when deploying using Serverless.
+- `PROJECT_NAME` : Give AWS resources a Project tag with this value, defaults to `SERVICE_NAME`.
 - `SERVERLESS_ROLE`: the role assumed by the Lambda function.
 - `SERVICE_NAME`: the name of the Lambda function, defaults to "imageScaler".